housecurve/housecurve.github.io/docs/tuning/time_align.md

 ## Time align using phase

-When two speakers are time aligned, they will have the same phase at the crossover frequency and their phase plots will have the same slope in the crossover region.
+When two speakers are time aligned, their [phase plots](../usage/plot_types.md#phase-plot) will show the same value at the crossover frequency and the phase slopes will be roughly simlilar in the crossover region.

-Time alignment using phase requires **separate measurement** of the speakers on either side of the crossover.
-To do this with HouseCurve, measurements of the first speaker are compared to the second using a [saved measurement](../manual/plot_setup.md#saved-measurement).
-The second speaker is adjusted until a good time alignment is found on the phase plot.
+Time alignment using phase requires separate measurement of the speakers on either side of the crossover.
+To do this with HouseCurve, measurements of the first speaker are [saved](../manual/plot_setup.md#saved-measurement) so that they can be compared to measurements of the second speaker.
+As adjustments are made, measurements of the second speaker are repeated.

 Phase measurements are very sensitive to changes in the distance between speaker and microphone.
 For best results, take measurements from the middle of the listening area, keeping the microphone in the same location for each measurement.
-For lower frequency crossovers (~100 Hz), it is possible to average phase measurements in the listening area, but this will quickly break down for large areas.
-Keep in mind that sound takes about 3 ms to travel 1 meter.

-Phase measurements must share the same time reference to be compared.
-To achieve this with HouseCurve, the chirp sound must come from the same speaker (for more information, see [measurement process](../usage/measurement_process.md)).
+In addition, phase measurements must share the same time reference to be compared.
+To achieve this with HouseCurve, the chirp sound must come from one speaker for all measurements (see [measurement process](../usage/measurement_process.md)).

-For a typical 2.1 audio system, use **either** the left or right main speaker as the “chirp” speaker.
-Use the same chirp speaker for both subwoofer and main speaker measurements.
-Measure the main speakers first, allowing the sweep to play from both left and right speakers to get an average phase.
-Save this measurement.
-[Measure the subwoofer](../usage/subwoofer.md) second and compare to the saved main measurement.
-Adjust the audio system as needed to obtain alignment (adjust main speakers or subwoofer).
+### Example

+To demonstrate the phase method, we'll align a subwoofer with the main speakers of a typical 2.1 audio system.

+The first step is to choose a "chirp" speaker for the timing reference.
+Go to [measure setup](../manual/measure_setup.md#chirp-and-sweep-channel) and set the ***Chirp Channel*** to either left or right.
+This will cause the chirp sound to come from only one of the main speakers.
+Set the ***Sweep Channel*** to all.
+This will cause the sweep sound to come from both main speakers, providing an average phase measurement at the chosen microphone location.

+Disable the subwoofer and perform a measurement of the main speakers.
+Save the measurement when you are satisfied.

+Next, to measure the subwoofer we'll use a technique described here [subwoofer measurement](../usage/subwoofer.md).
+Change the ***Sweep Channel*** to the opposite of the chirp.
+This will prevent the chirp speaker from playing the sweep sound.
+Disable the non-chirp main speaker and enable the subwoofer.
+This will cause the sweep to play only from the subwoofer.

+Set HouseCurve’s Plot Mode to [History](../manual/plot_setup.md#plot-mode).
+Switch to the phase plot and zoom into the region around the crossover frequency.
+Place the cursor at the crossover frequency.

+Measure the subwoofer.
+Measurements will appear on top of the saved main speaker measurement.
+Make small adjustments to the audio system and repeat the subwoofer measurement until good alignment is found.
+With the plot in history mode, you'll be able to see how the phase gradually changes.

 The phase plot below shows a 2.1 audio system with good time alignment.
 The subwoofer measurement (green) is compared to a saved measurement of the main speakers (grey).
-The crossover frequency is 100 Hz.
-The main speakers and subwoofer have nearly the same phase at the crossover frequency, and the phase slopes are roughly the same.
+The main speakers and subwoofer have nearly the same phase at the crossover frequency (100 Hz) and the phase slopes are roughly the same.

 ![subwoofer align phase](/assets/img/subwoofer_align_phase.png "Phase plot showing subwoofer aligned with main speakers")